Streaming Should Pay More, But How?

 Higher streaming royalty rates.
 (The top demand in the Union of Musicians and Allied Workers’ highly publicized Justice at Spotify campaign is for the company to pay “at least one cent per stream.”)

 Switching to a user-centric royalty payment model.
 (This is more complicated.
-Streaming companies are a presently using a pro-rata model, in which all revenue is put into a single pot, and is then distributed to rightsholders by calculating the percentage of total streams on the platform they’ve accumulated in a particular territory during a particular time period.
-For example, if 20% of all US Spotify streams are for Drake songs in a given month, then the rightholders to his music would receive 20% of the total American royalty payouts for that month.
+Streaming companies are presently using a pro-rata model, in which all revenue is put into a single pot, and is then distributed to rightsholders by calculating the percentage of total streams on the platform they’ve accumulated in a particular territory during a particular time period.
+For example, if 20% of all US Spotify streams are for Drake songs in a given month, then the rightsholders to his music would receive 20% of the total American royalty payouts for that month.
 A user-centric model would take a different approach, calculating royalty percentages on a user-specific basis.
 So if a single subscriber listens to nothing but Aphex Twin for an entire month, then Aphex Twin would receive all of the royalties generated by that one user during that month.
 While studies on the potential economic benefits for individual rightsholders within a user-centric model have so far provided mixed results, user-centric payments are still widely seen as inherently more fair, simply because they directly correspond to individual listening behavior.
 It’s not a coincidence that the adoption of a user-centric payment model is the second demand in the UMAW’s aforementioned Justice at Spotify campaign.)

 Have you stopped reading yet?
 The complexities of royalty payments alone are enough to get most consumers to start tuning out of the streaming conversation, which is perhaps why that conversation so often gets boiled down to “pay artists more.”
-That sounds simple enough, and it’s the sort of slogan that pretty much anyone get on board with (and “like” on their favorite social media platform), but it ignores one major problem:
+That sounds simple enough, and it’s the sort of slogan that pretty much anyone can get on board with (and “like” on their favorite social media platform), but it ignores one major problem:

 Even if streaming companies wanted to pay more to rightsholders—and to be clear, they don’t want to—they couldn’t.